 Please join us at North Mesa Elementary School for a series of open houses to discuss the Pueblo river trails extension master plan.
 See the attached...

-The Board of Pueblo County Commissioners is seeking qualified candidates to serve on the Pueblo Advisory Council on Aging(PACA).
-Applications will...
+The Board of Pueblo County Commissioners is seeking qualified candidates to serve on the Southern Colorado Emergency and Trauma Advisory Council (...

-The Board of Pueblo County Commissioners is seeking qualified candidates for upcoming three vacancies on the Pueblo County Fair Board.
-The vacancies...
+The Board of Pueblo County Commissioners and Pueblo City Council are seeking qualified candidates for one joint appointment on the Fountain Creek...

-The Board of Pueblo County Commissioners is seeking qualified candidates for two vacancies on the Pueblo County Community Corrections Board.
-The...
+The Board of Pueblo County Commissioners and Pueblo City Council are seeking qualified candidates for vacancies on the Pueblo City-County Library...